sureshram/techguide/scm/Git.md

 newproject>notepad README.txt
 newproject>git add .

+git pull vs git fetch

+git fetch will only fetch the files from remote but will not modify your current working branch git pull will fetch the files and merge to your branch

 ###  Commit new file to local repo
 newproject>git commmit -m 'New Project Setup - README.txt'

 ### Display Remote Repositories